 Getting hold of revision materials online is brilliant as most resources are easily accessible at the click of a button, plus they are usually free (bonus!).

-Timetables for compulsory exams like GCSEs are released up to two years in advance but are subject to amendments until the final timetables are confirmed, usually in the 12 months prior to the assessment period.
+Timetables for compulsory exams like GCSEs are released up to two years in advance, accessible by you or your biology tutor, but are subject to amendments until the final timetables are confirmed, usually in the 12 months prior to the assessment period.

 Why not use this to your advantage by planning revision sessions to fit around your exam schedule, so that you can visualise how the weeks leading to the exam period will pan out?
 Be sure to plan and do everything you want to do before reaching the date of the exam.